 Blood clots can happen to anyone at any time.
 Many things can make you more at risk for blood clots.
 This is especially true for those who have to have surgery.
 Knowing who is more at risk of developing them is essential.
+Also, you need to do background checks with the surgeon as well as the surgical technologist who will perform the surgery just to make sure you’re in good hands.

 With information on risks after surgery and those at risk due to other causes, you can find out how at-risk you are.
 Consider this information before having surgery to ensure that you are prepared.